-Once the assignable insert sends and returns have been set up on the Input and Output screens, they can be patched to channels and groups on this screen.
+Once the assignable insert sends and returns have been set up on the Input and Output screens, they can be patched to channels and groups on the I/O - Insert screen.
 The Fader View buttons select which paths are on display.